ronin-rb/ronin-code-asm/README.md

 ### Memory Operands

-Memory operands can be expressed as arithmatic on registers:
+Memory operands can be expressed as arithmetic on registers:

 ```ruby
 mov ebx, esp+8